Experience Engage Enable

 Campaigns use powerful persuasive texts to captivate and position their target audiences.
 Students will learn how to create appealing video imagery, sound and persuasive words to inspire, motivate and educate.
-Students will create a sustainability or nature-based video campaign to encourage connections to nature focusing on the bushland found at the Field of Mars Reserve.
+Students will create a sustainability or nature-based video campaign to encourage connections to nature focusing on the bushland or natural areas in or close to their school.

 Students will be introduced to design methodology for creating an engaging text and video based campaign.
 Students will deconstruct an existing campaign and learn how point of view is shaped in environmental campaigns through the use of digital camera work, composition, editing, sound and persuasive language.

-On a walk through the reserve students will brainstorm campaign ideas, scout filming locations and develop a word bank of persuasive language.
+On a walk through local bushland students will brainstorm campaign ideas, scout filming locations and develop a word bank of persuasive language.
 Students will work in pairs to storyboard ideas for a digital campaign.

 iPads and tripods will be taken outside to record footage in multiple locations using a variety of camera angles for an engaging campaign.